Niickchu/videoSecurity/README.md

 The USB camera is used to capture images, where facial detection and facial recognition using openCV 4.6.0 is run on these images in real time.

 **2\.
 Servos:** \
 The servos work along with the camera, where the servos will move to point the LED to where your face is.
-The servo will also shake its ‘head’ horizontally if you are not recognized, and nod its ‘head’ vertically if you are recognized.
+The servos will also shake its ‘head’ horizontally if you are not recognized, and nod its ‘head’ vertically if you are recognized.

 **3\.
 LED Matrix:** \
 The RGB 8x8 LED matrix displays multiple images for the user including: A smiley face, a frowney face, a loading icon, a checkmark, and the position/size of the users head as seen by the camera.
 It runs on a bare-metal programmable real-time unit (PRU) due to the very critical hard real-time nature of this device.